pleeseberg/R-Projects/Time_Seires_Analysis/README.md

-## Stock Prices
+## Time Series Analysis in R on Historical Stock Price Data

 ### Objective

 The objective of this project was to conduct a comprehensive time series analysis on the closing prices of MasterCard and Visa stocks using ARIMA (AutoRegressive Integrated Moving Average) modeling.
-We aimed to evaluate the predictive accuracy of ARIMA models by comparing forecasted values against actual observed data.
+I aimed to evaluate the predictive accuracy of ARIMA models by comparing forecasted values against actual observed data.

+### Data Description

+This dataset contains historical stock price data for MasterCard (MA) and Visa (V) from June 2008 to June 2024.
+The data includes daily stock prices with the following columns:

+- **Date:** The date of the recorded stock prices.
+- **Open_M:** Opening price of MasterCard stock.
+- **High_M:** Highest price of MasterCard stock for the day.
+- **Low_M:** Lowest price of MasterCard stock for the day.
+- **Close_M:** Closing price of MasterCard stock.
+- **Adj Close_M:** Adjusted closing price of MasterCard stock.
+- **Volume_M:** Trading volume of MasterCard stock.
+- **Open_V:** Opening price of Visa stock.
+- **High_V:** Highest price of Visa stock for the day.
+- **Low_V:** Lowest price of Visa stock for the day.
+- **Close_V:** Closing price of Visa stock.
+- **Adj Close_V:** Adjusted closing price of Visa stock.
+- **Volume_V:** Trading volume of Visa stock.

+**Dataset Highlights:**
+- Comprehensive historical data covering over 15 years.
+- Useful for analyzing the stock performance of two major financial services companies.
+- Ideal for time series analysis, financial forecasting, and comparative studies.

 ### Data Preprocessing

-- **Data Loading and Preparation:** We began by loading the dataset and converting the date column to a suitable time series format.
+- **Data Loading and Preparation:** I began by loading the dataset and converting the date column to a suitable time series format.
 Missing values were checked and handled appropriately.
 - **Time Series Creation:** Time series objects were created for the closing prices of MasterCard and Visa, facilitating the subsequent modeling process.

 ### ARIMA Modeling

-We fitted ARIMA models to the historical data of both MasterCard and Visa stocks.
+I fitted ARIMA models to the historical data of both MasterCard and Visa stocks.
 The models were trained on historical data and used to forecast future values.
 These forecasts were then compared against a testing dataset to assess their accuracy.

 ### Summary Statistics